 The Snowy Mountains Hydro-electric Scheme was an ambitious engineering project to turn back the waters of rivers that flowed east from the Snowy Mountains and channel them inland for electricity generation and irrigation.
 In the post-WWII period, it attracted migrant workers, who helped to change food culture in Australia.
 The Snowy Mountains Scheme commemorative stamp was issued on the 50th anniversary, in 1999.

 Sunbeam can trace its Australian history back to 1902, when the American Chicago Flexible Shaft Company (later the Cooper Engineering Company) set up a business to make shearing equipment in Sydney.
-The company became Sunbeam in 1946 and the first Sunbeam appliance to be made in Australia was the Mixmaster.
+The company became Sunbeam in 1946 and the first appliance they made in Australia was the Sunbeam Mixmaster.
 This American-designed product became famous in Australia and around the world.
 The Sunbeam Mixmaster was considered essential equipment for preparing that Australian classic, the pavlova.
-Sunbeam became Australian-owned in 1987.
+Sunbeam became Australian-owned in 1987 More

 Although the first Australian Vegetarian Society was founded in 1886, there is little evidence of its activities between 1900 and 1948.
 In that year, the Society was revived after a conference held under the auspices of the World League for the Protection of Animals.
 Its first newsletter was published in July 1948 at a cost of 6d.